SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/string/text_to_array.rst

    ["Murder on the Orient Express","And Then There Were None","Death on the Nile"]
    ["Foundation","I Robot","The Caves of Steel"]

-Using Array Functions over Text To Array
+Using Array Functions over Text_To_Array
 ----------------------------------------

-Usage for array_length,implicitly indexing and Unnest
+Usage for array_length, implicitly indexing and Unnest

 .. code-block:: psql